JZacharyG/ProofSchool/README.md

     - `\UnitName`
     - `\UnitNumber`
     - `\WeekNumber`
+    - `\Date`
     - `\SheetNumber`
     - `\Title`
     - `\FancyTitle`, which contains the title, prepended with the unit number and sheet number (if present)
+    - `\NameLine`
-    - `NameLine`
+    - `\NameSpace`

   - For example, Mia's boxed headings can be achieved by placing the following in the preamble (or, preferably, in a shared `CourseInfo.tex` file).

     ```latex
-    \renewcommand{\CourseNameFont}{}
     \renewcommand{\SheetNumberPrefix}{Handout~}
     \renewcommand{\SheetNumberPostfix}{:\ }
     \renewcommand{\SchoolNameFont}{}
     \renewcommand{\TitleFont}{\Large}
     \renewcommand{\FirstPageHeader}{\boxedheader{\CourseNameFont\CourseName}{}{Teacher: \InstructorName}{Week \WeekNumber}{}{{\SchoolNameFont\SchoolName} \SchoolYear}}
     ```

   Or, if you like shortcuts, this is all bundled into the macro `\HeaderStyleMS`.

 - If you have a header that you like, let me know and we can make sure that it is implemented and easily choose-able!

 ### Odds and Ends

-- `\blank`, `\blank*`: the mandatory argument is the length of the blank, the optional argument is typeset if solutions are displayed.
-Normally that solution is `\smash`ed so that the blank will have same vertical position whether or not solutions are displayed (even if the solution is tall, or has descenders); the starred variant does not `\smash` the solution, which is useful sometimes!
+- `\blank`, `\blank*`: Leaves a blank that students can fill in.
+One mandatory argument sets the length of the blank, one optional argument is for a solution.
+In the starred variant, the blank is `\smash`ed so that very large solutions won't throw off the vertical spacing.
-- `\smartoverline`: I think that `\overline`s look bad for some letters, because it is computed based on the bounding box and so can extend far from the top of the letter.
+- `\smartoverline`: I think that `\overline`s look bad for some letters, because it is computed based on the bounding box and so can extend pretty far from the top of the letter.
 This tries to fix that by starting the overline a little further to the left than in normally would be (based on what the first letter is).
 - `\spoilerbreak`: displays the message: "*Spoilers ahead!
 Proceed with caution...*" in the bottom left corner of the page, then inserts a page break.
 An optional argument lets you use a different message.
 You can also `\renewcommand` the following:
   - `\SpoilerFont`: the font used, by default `\itshape`.
   - `\DefaultSpoilerText`: the default text used.
 By default, as stated above, `Spoilers ahead!
 Proceed with caution\ldots`.

+- `\scratchpage` makes a new page with *Scratch work* centered at the top.

 - Fancy theorems!
 Puts your theorems and definitions and such in fancy boxes!
 Currently the following are defined, but you can make more if you want.
   - `theorem`/`theorem*`
   - `lemma`/`lemma*`